fladdict/devart-template/project_posts/2014-03-16-Projection-Test-3.md

 Below is what we learnd from this experiment.

- - Tile sensor is too time consuming to make for bigger instillation.
+ - Tile sensor is too time consuming to make for bigger installation.
  - Map zoom level that looks good in monitor and that looks good in floor projection are different.
 Its better to have settings panel.
  - For bigger projection mapping, seems I need more bigger resolution artwork.
  - Focus and resolution of projection is very important.